Sailor Moon (TV series): Sailor Moon SuperS (1995–1996)

-Chibiusa remains in the present day to train as a Sailor Soldier.
-She meets an alicorn named Pegasus who forms a secret relationship with her through her dreams.
+Chibiusa meets an alicorn named Pegasus who hides in dreams and forms a secret relationship with her.
 Pegasus also aids the Sailor Soldiers by upgrading them to permanent Super forms and lending his power when summoned by Chibiusa.
 The new powers are used to combat the Dead Moon Circus, a mysterious circus troupe that targets humans with beautiful dreams.
-By looking into their Dream Mirrors, they hope to find the dream in which Pegasus is hiding, believing Pegasus possesses the Golden Crystal.
-With this crystal, the Dead Moon Circus's ruler — Queen Nehelenia — can be freed from the mirror she was sealed in.
+They are led by Zirconia and her minions, the Amazon Trio, who are tasked with looking into humans' Dream Mirrors, hoping to find Pegasus, believing Pegasus possesses the Golden Crystal.
+With this crystal, the Dead Moon Circus's ruler—Queen Nehelenia—can be freed from the mirror she was sealed in.

-Queen Nehelenia was once a queen of her own kingdom that was absorbed by vanity.
+It is revealed that Queen Nehelenia was once a queen of her own kingdom who was absorbed by vanity.
 In fear of losing her beauty, she consumed the dreams of her subjects to stay young.
 She sought the Golden Crystal in the possession of a priest named Helios (Pegasus's true form) and was sealed within a mirror by Queen Serenity as a result.
-Queen Nehelenia formed the Dead Moon Circus and used Zirconia as a proxy to track Pegasus down.
-Although she obtains the Golden Crystal, she is betrayed by the Amazoness Quartet who gives the crystal to Chibiusa.
+Queen Nehelenia formed the Dead Moon Circus with the purpose of tracking Pegasus down.
+Although she obtains the Golden Crystal, she is betrayed by her minions, the Amazoness Quartet who give the crystal to Chibiusa.
 Using the crystal, Queen Nehelenia is defeated and begins to wither with age, forcing her back into the mirror she was once sealed within.
 Helios returns to his home realm of Elysion.

-Much unlike the manga, the four Sailor Guardians of the Outer Planets- Haruka Tenoh, Michiru Kaioh, Setsuna Meioh and Hotaru Tomoe, do not make any appearances nor are they mentioned or referenced.
+Uranus and Neptune are featured in an episode special that indicates that they are aware of the threat of Dead Moon Circus, but determine that the others are able to handle it on their own without their intervention.
+Unlike the manga, the Outer Sailor Soldiers are not otherwise mentioned or involved in the anime's adaptation of the story arc until the following season.